joaoandradegp-wq/LinuxMint-HomeServer/SERVER_PANEL/README.md

 ## ✨ Overview

-The <b>Home Server Control Panel</b> provides a graphical interface for managing common services and configuration files on a lightweight Linux home server.
+The <b>Server Panel</b> provides a graphical interface for managing common services and configuration files on a lightweight Linux home server.

 The application contains four main management areas: